MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     -   Locate and select the **Building Directory** page you created earlier

-2. Add a list component
+2. Add a list component to the Building Directory page

     -   On the toolbelt (left side), select the **Components** icon